 IUCN Conservation Status | Not listed |

-Female avondale spiders produce a flat and oval egg sac and subsequently lay around 200 eggs in them.
+Female Avondale spiders produce flat and oval egg sacs and subsequently lay around 200 eggs in them.
 Few spiders even make a silken base for the sac just before the egg-laying process and once all eggs are released, they carry the sac and discard the silken base.
 The egg sac is often carried by mother spiders.

 This species of spider does not make any webs as it directly hunts down insects.